While pool renovations can take some time, the results can change the entire look of your backyard.

 So, take some time and consult plumbing professionals who can help with the renovation work.
 Ask for pictures to better visualise the pool and how it can look.
 This step may take around 1 to 2 weeks.

 At the same time, you need to estimate the costs and develop a budget plan.
 Calculate the cost of interior and exterior work in your pool and talk to the designer if you hire one.
 Ask them to schedule how the activities will occur and the period involved.

-If you are not hiring a professional decorator, you can sit with the plumbers and contractors and make a timeline of the process.
+If you are not hiring a professional decorator, you can sit with the plumbers and contractors and make a pool renovation timeline of the process.
 This step is necessary to help you prepare for the work well in advance.

 Step 2: Checking The Area

 In all probability, you are looking to make an inground pool in your backyard.
 Now, if you have an old swimming pool, check the dimensions properly and compare them with the fresh designs.
 You might want to make the pool bigger or reduce the size and add a garden on its sides.
-Whatever be the decision, it is best to have all the measurements while ideating.
+Whatever the decision, it is best to have all the measurements while ideating.

 You will have to pay attention to the depth of the backyard swimming pool and change it if necessary.
 If you plan to change the depth, it might take longer as this involves a lot of complex landscaping work.

 On the other hand, if you have pets or kids, you might wish to reduce the swimming pool’s depth so that there is no fear of anyone drowning.
 You can also divide the pool into two sections so that adults and kids can enjoy it without compromising on safety.